christensenjairus/ClusterCreator/README.md

 What It Does:

-- Installs necessary apt packages (e.g., kubeadm, kubelet, kubectl, helm).
+- Installs necessary apt packages (e.g., kubeadm, kubelet, kubectl).
-- Compiles and installs packages from source (e.g., cilium CLI, etcdctl).
+- Compiles and installs packages from source (e.g., cilium CLI, CNI plugins).
 - Updates the operating system.
 - Configures system settings for Kubernetes (kernel modules, sysctl).
 - Sets up multipath configuration for storage systems like Longhorn.